-'He Was Bigger Than His Music.'
-Fans Pay Tribute to Nipsey Hussle at Public Memorial
+'I Hope His Memory Inspires More Good Work.'
+Obama Letter Read at Nipsey Hussle Public Memorial

 Eric R. Holder Jr., who has been charged with killing Hussle, has pleaded not guilty.
 Police have said Holder and Hussle had several interactions the day of the shooting and have described it as being the result of a personal dispute.

-The 33-year-old Grammy-nominated rapper, whose real name was Ermias Asghedom, was an Eritrean-American father of two who was engaged to actress Lauren London.
+The 33-year-old Grammy-nominated rapper, whose real name was Ermias Asghedom, was an Eritrean-American father of two.
 He was a beloved figure for his philanthropic work that went well beyond the usual celebrity “giving back” ethos.
 Following his death, political and community leaders were as quick and effusive in their praise as his fellow hip-hop artists.

-Hussle recently purchased the strip mall where The Marathon is located and planned to redevelop it into a mixed-use commercial and residential complex.
-The plan was part of Hussle’s broader ambitions to remake the neighborhood where he grew up and attempt to break the cycle of gang life that lured him in when he was younger.
+Hussle recently purchased the strip mall where The Marathon is located and planned to redevelop it, part of Hussle’s broader ambitions to remake the neighborhood where he grew up and attempt to break the cycle of gang life that lured him in when he was younger.

 For a decade, Hussle released much sought-after mixtapes that he sold out of the trunk of his car, helping him create a buzz and gain respect from rap purists and his peers.
 His said his stage name, a play on the 1960s and ’70s rhyming standup comic Nipsey Russell, was given to him as a teen by an older friend because he was such a go-getter — always hustling.